-The proposed budget indicates a low growth of 1.07% (\$134,000) in total operating expenses compared to the 2021-22 financial year.
-However, temporary staff vacancies and cancelled events due to COVID restrictions have resulted in supressed operating expenses for the 2021-22 financial year.
+The proposed budget indicates a very low growth of 0.7% (\$91,000) in total operating expenses compared to the 2021-22 financial year.
+However, temporary staff vacancies and cancelled events due to COVID restrictions have lowered operating expenses for the 2021-22 financial year.

-Excluding non-recurrent expense items, depreciation and waste management expenses (linked to waste management charges under the full cost recovery strategy), there is a \$191,000 (2.1%) increase in recurrent operating expenses (on an ongoing basis) in the 2022-23 proposed budget compared to the total operating expenses on the same basis as per the 2021-22 adopted budget.
+Excluding non-recurrent expense items and waste management expenses (linked to waste management charges under the full cost recovery strategy), there is a \$149,000 (1.6%) increase in recurrent operating expenses (on an ongoing basis) in the 2022-23 proposed budget compared to the total operating expenses on the same basis as per the 2021-22 adopted budget.